You love nursing. You love traveling. And you love kids.

 You’re a licensed RN.
 Next up — experience.

-Find an internship that allows you to work alongside a pediatric nurse practitioner or pediatrician.
-A pediatrics internship is usually about 12 weeks long and involves both practical training and classroom learning.
+Find an internship that allows you to work alongside a pediatric nurse practitioner or a pediatrician.
+A peds internship is usually about 12 weeks long and involves both practical training and classroom learning.

-Once you have practical experience working with a pediatric specialist, begin applying for pediatric nursing positions.
+Once you have practical experience working alongside a pediatric specialist, begin applying for pediatric nursing positions.

-You’ll typically need at least one year of pediatric nursing experience before applying to pediatric travel nursing positions.
+You’ll typically need at least one year (and possibly up to two) of pediatric nursing experience before applying to pediatric travel nursing positions.

-Whether you’re new to the travel nursing job search, or you’re a seasoned professional, Trusted Nurse Staffing can help you find your dream job as a pediatric travel nurse.
+Whether you’re new on your travel nursing job search or you’re a seasoned professional, Trusted Nurse Staffing is here for you.
+We can help you find your dream job as a pediatric travel nurse.

 Step #4: Obtain Special Certifications